meha-mishra/arduino_fundamentals/README.md

 - led_dim_lab: make an LED turn on, off, or a variable dim setting according to input from a button and a potentiometer
 - LineDetecting: make an IR sensor detect a black line and correspond its orientation (left/middle/right sensor) to an LED
 - UltrasonicServo: connect a Servo motor to an ultrasonic sensor to detect an object up to 30 cm away
-- LineCounter: make the Mobot stop after driving over a certain number of black lines
+- LineCounter: make the Mobot stop after driving over two black lines
+- ControlSystemsChallenge: combination of LineCounter and Ultrasonic Sensor

 ## 🛠 Technologies Used